DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 ![alt text](img/Lecture13/image-10.png)

-Issure not only for RTS
+Issue not only for RTS
-* Any ststem with priorites
+* Any system with priorities is susceptible to this

 Sometimes, we have a situation where there are 2 tasks: